Logitar/Logitar.NET/src/EventSourcing/Logitar.EventSourcing.EntityFrameworkCore.SqlServer/README.md

 # Logitar.EventSourcing.EntityFrameworkCore.SqlServer

-Provides an abstraction of a relational event store to be used with the Event Sourcing architecture pattern, Entity Framework Core and Microsoft SQL Server.
+Provides an implementation of a relational event store to be used with the Event Sourcing architecture pattern, Entity Framework Core and Microsoft SQL Server.

 ## Migrations